 4. Persian Tarof, a Special Social System

-Taarof or Ta’rof is a system of politeness that expresses in verbal and non-verbal communications.
+Taarof or Ta’rof is a system of politeness that is expressed in verbal and non-verbal communication.
 Before getting into the cultural essence, let’s first learn how to pronounce it.

 Say “ta” (as in the American pronunciation of taught) followed by “rof”.